 You can use Ghost Browser to log in to multiple different accounts on various tabs but there is a limit to it.
 The limitation isn’t with Ghost Browser but the limitation that websites, especially social media websites, have on the number of accounts you can create on a single IP address.
 Even if you create multiple browsing accounts on Ghost Browser, you will still have the same IP address which still confines you to those same limitations.

 To bypass these limitations, you need the help of a Ghost Browser proxy as even a VPN would not be enough.
-A Ghost Browser proxy will handle all of your web requests for you and also give you access to millions of IP addresses.
+A browser proxy will handle all of your web requests for you and also give you access to millions of IP addresses.
 Your own IP address will be hidden and any website you visit will only be able to see the IP address of the proxy server.

 To effectively implement proxies in Ghost Browser, you can either use their custom extension called “Ghost Proxy Control” or you can set your system’s proxy settings as Ghost Browser will automatically use those settings.
 Ghost Browser has an excellent tutorial on how to use their custom extension and you can find it here.
 For the second option though, we will show you how to configure your own system’s proxy server.